Last update: 6 months ago

 Now, let’s get down to work!
 Here is how to clean a burnt-on stovetop, depending on the type.

-There are different types of electric cooktops, such as glass-ceramic induction hobs, regular glass-ceramic stovetops and enamel or stainless steel hobs with hot plates or coil elements.
 Let’s see now how to clean regular ceramic stovetops in more detail.
 The job is relatively simple.
 It is advisable that you use a soft, non-abrasive sponge/cleaning cloth and mild detergents.
 We also recommend using a natural solution made from vinegar and baking soda to get rid of burn marks.
 Follow the simple steps below to achieve brilliant results:

 - Pour some white vinegar into an empty spray bottle and spray a thin layer, enough to cover the stovetop.